hamxiaoz/10x-developer/javascript.md

 - always use radix: `parseInt('09', 10)` Otherwise '09' will be treated as hex and result as 0
 - if number starts with 0 and is a valid octal number, it'll be a octal number: `var octalNum = 070; // 56`
 - hex number: `var hexNum = 0xA2 or 0xf1`
+- `NaN`
+    - any operation with NaN will rerturn Nan
+    - NaN doesn't equal to anything, including itself

 ### string
 - it's unicode of 16bit